league55/sipplauncher/docs/index.md

 - Each test execution will generate a [.pcap file](user_guide/#pcap-capturing) if desired.
 - Ability to provision and/or clean-up Device Under Test (DUT) using [BASH scripts](user_guide/#scripts).
 - [Embeds DNS server](user_guide/#embedded-dns-server) to support DNS mocking for the [dynamically](user_guide/#dynamic-ip-address-assignment) assigned IP addresses.
+- Provides information calls per second accumulated (cps) for each scenario

 ![](assets/images/sipplauncher.png)